 The Champlain Local Health Integration Network’s (LHIN) mandate is to ensure the publicly-funded health services in our scope are well-organized, appropriately funded, and meet the health needs of the 1.3 million residents who call this region home.

-The Champlain LHIN also delivers home and community care services to more than 64,000 patients annually, including a wide range of health care services and resources to support 58,000+ patients each year at home, at school or in the community.
+The Champlain LHIN also delivers home and community care services to more than 64,000 patients annually, including a wide range of health care services and resources to support 58,000+ patients each year at home or in the community.
 Our patient-care coordination teams help develop care plans for people of all ages, focused on maintaining independence and dignity at home and in their community.

 Champlain is Ontario’s easternmost LHIN, and shares a 465-km-long border with Quebec.
 Some of our population's unique characteristics include: